briefsmith-lab/zeroeye/docs/OPERATIONS.md

 python3 tools/log_aggregator.py --input /var/log/app/*.log --format jsonl --output aggregated.jsonl
 ```

+The default `--format text` mode prints the existing human-readable summary to stdout.
+Use `--format jsonl` when downstream tools need one machine-readable record per log line.

 Each output line is a JSON object with this schema:

 | Field | Description |